MIDFIELDR/midfieldr/vignettes/articles/art-020-data-sufficiency.md

   distinguish them from continuing students.
 Having to exclude C-1 inherently excludes C-2 as well.

-&nbsp;

-- Student D:
+Student D
 Student D enters the institution at the same time as continuing student C but leaves the database before the data lower limit term.

-&nbsp;

 - D-1: Student D did not timely-complete their program.
 In this case, if we include student C our count of *non-completers* is low (D-1 cases